Bachelor of Naturopathy and Yogic Science

 Is NEET required for BNYS?

-Yes, NEET is required for being eligible for BNYS.
+Yes, NEET is a necessary requirement for admission in BNYS.

 Does BNYS have a good scope?

 BNYS Jobs are available in both private and public sectors.
-It includes clinics, hospitals, research firms, academic institutions, government ministries, healthcare centres, and online blogs.
+It includes clinics, hospitals, research firms, academic institutions, government ministries, healthcare centers, and online blogs.

 BNYS is an undergraduate degree program that allows students to learn non-traditional medicinal methods.
 BNYS graduates are offered jobs in academics, hospitality, and health management sectors.
-Want to know more about medicine courses?
+Want to know more about medicine courses and fulfill your study abroad dream?
 Call Leverage Edu at 1800 572 000 and book our free 30-minute counselling session today.

 Leave a Reply